RVenkateshS/city-crime-dashboard/README.md

   - Closure Rate (%)

 - **Visualizations**:
-  - 📈 Time-series chart for crime trends
+  - 📈 Decomposition Tree for crime trends
   - 🍩 Donut chart for weapon usage distribution
-  - 🗺️ Map/heatmap to visualize crime by location
+  - 🗺️ Scatter Chart to visualize total crime by location
-  - 📌 Bar charts for crime types and frequencies
+  - 📌 Bar chart for city and count of weapon used

 - **Filters & Slicers**:
-  - Time range
-  - Crime types
+  - Q & A
-  - Status (Open/Closed)
+  - City
-  - Weapon used
+  - Victim Gender

 ## 🧠 Purpose